witrium/witrium-js/README.md

 const client = new WitriumClient("your-api-token");

-await client.withBrowserSession(async (sessionId) => {
+await client.withBrowserSession(async (session) => {
   // Browser session created with UK proxy and restored state
-  // browserSessionId is automatically set to sessionId const result = await client.runWorkflowAndWait("workflow-id");
+  // browserSessionId is automatically set to session.uuid const result = await client.runWorkflowAndWait("workflow-id");
   // State will be automatically saved as "updated-state" when exiting context }, {